-Without taking into account any other changes in such net tangible book value after December 31, 2012, other than to give effect to the estimated net proceeds we will receive from the issuance and sale of ADSs in this offering at the assumed offering price of US\$ per ADS (based on the last sale price of our , 2013 as reported by the NYSE), after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, per ADS.
-This represents our as adjusted net tangible book value as of December 31, 2012 would have been US\$ per outstanding ordinary share, or US\$ an immediate increase in net tangible book value of US\$ % per ordinary share, or US\$ % per ADS, to our existing shareholders and an or or immediate dilution in net tangible book value of US\$ % per ordinary share, or US\$ % per ADS, to investors purchasing ADSs in this or or offering.
+Without taking into account any other changes in such net tangible book value after December 31, 2012, other than to give effect to (1) the estimated net proceeds we will receive from the issuance and sale of 4,000,000 ADSs in this offering at the assumed offering price of US\$25.40 per ADS (based on the closing trading price of our ADSs on March 4, 2013 as reported by the NYSE), after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, and (2) the exercise of options to acquire 507,812 ordinary shares by certain executive officers as described in the "Capitalization" section, our as adjusted net tangible book value as of December 31, 2012 would have been US\$1.63 per outstanding ordinary share, or US\$3.27 per ADS.
+This represents an immediate increase in net tangible book value of US\$0.82 per ordinary share, or US\$1.64 per ADS, to our existing shareholders and an immediate dilution in net tangible book value of US\$11.07 per ordinary share, or US\$2.13 per ADS, to investors purchasing ADSs in this offering.

-Assuming the underwriters' option to purchase additional shares is exercised in full, our as adjusted net tangible book value as of December 31, 2012 would have been US\$ per outstanding ordinary share, or US\$ per ADS.
-This represents an immediate increase in net tangible book value of US\$ or % per ordinary share, or US\$ or % per ADS, to our existing shareholders and an immediate dilution in net tangible book value of US\$ or % per ordinary share, or US\$ or % per ADS, to investors purchasing ADSs in this offering.
+Assuming the underwriters' option to purchase additional shares is exercised in full, which would include the exercise of options to acquire an additional 507,812 ordinary shares and the sale of such shares in the form of ADSs by certain executive officers in the offering, our as adjusted net tangible book value as of December 31, 2012 would have been US\$1.63 per outstanding ordinary share, or US\$3.26 per ADS.
+This represents an immediate increase in net tangible book value of US\$0.82 per ordinary share, or US\$1.63 per ADS, to our existing shareholders and an immediate dilution in net tangible book value of US\$11.07 per ordinary share, or US\$22.14 per ADS, to investors purchasing ADSs in this offering.